We’re here to help.

 If the borrower and Carrington cannot reasonably agree on a loan modification, Carrington will offer to defer the amount of the forbearance into a non-interest bearing balloon loan due at the maturity of the loan or at any time when the loan is satisfied through a refinance or sale.

-For Oregon non-federally backed mortgage loans that are not covered under the CARES Act, Carrington borrowers will be granted forbearance beginning March 8, 2020 and ending on September 30, 2021 (“Emergency Period”), unless extended by the Governor.
+For Oregon non-federally backed mortgage loans that are not covered under the CARES Act, effective June 1, 2021, Carrington borrowers will be granted forbearance beginning January 1, 2021 and ending on September 30, 2021 (“Emergency Period”), unless extended by the Governor.
 Any forborne payments will be deferred and a borrower will be permitted to repay the deferred payments at the scheduled or anticipated maturity date of the loan, but only if Carrington and borrower cannot agree to a modification or other loss mitigation option.
 A borrower is only required to notify Carrington once and attest that it will not be able to make the monthly mortgage payment due to a loss of income related to the COVID-19 pandemic.
 However, borrowers who notified Carrington before June 1, 2021 will need to notify Carrington again if the hardship has continued and cannot make the monthly mortgage payments.
 Borrowers struggling with making their mortgage payments are always encouraged to communicate with Carrington to determine if any modified repayment options are available.

 During the forbearance period for all loans, you will not be required to make your regular monthly payment, you will not be assessed any late fees or other fees, and the current credit reporting status will remain the same for every month on the forbearance plan.